wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/connection.rst

       sudo -u wazuh ssh-keygen

 #.
-Run the following command to copy the public key to the monitored endpoint:
+Run the following command to copy the public key to the monitored endpoint.
+Replace ``user@test.com`` with the username and the hostname or IP address of the agentless endpoint.

    .. code-block:: console

       ssh-copy-id -i ~/.ssh/id_rsa.pub user@test.com

-   Replace ``user@test.com`` with the username and the hostname or IP address of the agentless endpoint.

 #.
 Add the endpoint by running the following command on the Wazuh server: